Run an automation step by step - Amazon Systems Manager

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Run an automation manually
+Run an automation step by step

 The following procedures describe how to use the Amazon Systems Manager console and Amazon Command Line Interface (Amazon CLI) to run an automation using the manual execution mode.
 By using the manual execution mode, the automation starts in a Waiting status and pauses in the Waiting status between each step.
 This allows you to control when the automation proceeds, which is useful if you need to review the result of a step before continuing.